-University of Notre Dame's Professor Carter Snead explains the secular versus Catholic view of the human person.
-Professor Snead answers questions such as "What is a person? and "What is the fundamental disagreement between the Catholic and secular view in social ethics?"
+University of Notre Dame Professor Carter Snead explains the secular versus Catholic view of the human person, beginning with "What is a person?"

 Discover why happiness is the driving force behind every decision you make in this clip taken from the Magis Center's "Happiness, The Series."

-With social distancing and self-quarantines, it can be challenging not to succumb to depression and a sense of helplessness.
+With social distancing and self-quarantines, it's challenging not to succumb to depression and a sense of helplessness.
 Everett Worthington points to hope.